Horses that “Tie Up”

 Content Sponsored by Bluebonnet Feeds

-Commonly referred to as “Tying Up”, PSSM (Polysaccharide Storage Myopathy), is a disease that affects a horse’s muscles and their ability to manage simple sugars.
+Commonly referred to as “tying up”, PSSM (Polysaccharide Storage Myopathy), is a disease that affects a horse’s muscles and their ability to manage simple sugars.

 This is a genetically linked syndrome that many performance horses battle, so it is important to know how to manage this condition from the nutritional standpoint.

-Common signs of Tying-Up include muscle stiffness, sweating, and reluctance to move.
+Common signs of tying up include muscle stiffness, sweating, and reluctance to move.
 Signs most commonly appear when a horse begins a new training program or after a long lay-up period.

-Horses that are “tying up” may seem lazy, have a tense abdomen, have tremors around the flank area, or an alternating lameness.
+Horses that are tying up may seem lazy, have a tense abdomen, have tremors around the flank area, or an alternating lameness.
 They may also be reluctant to back, and some horses may stretch out like they are about to urinate.
 The muscles will be hard and stiff particularly over the hind quarters and the horse will appear stiff and painful.

 Horses susceptible to tying up should be managed very closely when it comes to the non-structural carbohydrate (NSC) content of the diet.
 The total diet should be no higher than 12% NSC, and owners should avoid feeding oats and sweet feeds.